 Gratitude is among the most spiritual and grounding of emotions- and Neilalien is feeling copious amounts.
 Thank you all for your readership and links and emails and kind words.
 Neilalien would like to specifically thank:

-His parents, who tried to instill in him that if you're ever going to do something, don't do it half-assed.
-That's not to say half-assed things don't happen, but hopefully not in this case.
+His parental units, who tried to instill in him that if you're ever going to do something, don't do it half-assed.
+That's not to say half-assed things don't happen, but hopefully not in the case of this weblog.